 4. You want to avoid split ends.

 If you don’t want to deal with split ends in the first place, get regular trims.
 Schedule an appointment every 6-8 weeks.
 In between salon visits, make sure your hair is moisturized and protected from damage.
-Use a few pumps of the Suave Professionals Split End Rescue Hair Serum onto your hair after washing to keep your hair smooth while also preventing split ends.
+Use a few pumps of the Suave Professionals Keratin Infusion Smoothing Hair Serum onto your hair after washing to keep your hair smooth while also preventing split ends.

 5. You want to maintain a hair cut.

-Whether you’re rocking a short cut or chic layers, regular trims are a great way to maintain the look of your hairstyle.
+Whether you’re rocking a short cut or chic layers, regular trims are a great way to maintain relaxed hair health.
 There’s nothing more unappealing than a hot new haircut with visibly damaged ends.
 Keep your look fresh and easy to style with healthy hair ends.